anativhq/dyzio-tech-test/README.md

 - For the known query (above), the correct results are returned
 - The required attributes of the influencer are displayed
+- The influencer screen runs on the correct URL i.e. `influencers/${influencerId]`
+- the back link works and another influencer can be selected